rehooks/awesome-react-hooks/README.md

 - [`react-intersection-visible-hook`](https://github.com/AvraamMavridis/react-intersection-visible-hook) React hook to track the visibility of a functional component
 - [`react-async-hook`](https://github.com/slorber/react-async-hook) React hook to fetch ad-hoc data into your React components
 - [`react-with-hooks`](https://github.com/yesmeck/react-with-hooks) Ponyfill for the proposed React Hooks API.
+- [`use-substate`](https://github.com/philipp-spiess/use-substate) React hook for subscribing to your single app state (works with your current Redux app).